Taiko2k/Tauon/docs/guide.md

 -----------------------------

-You made it to the end! congrats.
+You made it to the end.
+Congratulations!
 I hope that all made sense and you enjoy using Tauon Music Box.
 Have fun listening!